Bowhead Whales: Fascinating and Vocal Mammals of the Arctic

 Each baleen plate is triangular in shape.
 It's made of a protein called keratin, which also makes up our fingernails and hair.
 The outer edge of a plate is smooth, but the inner edge has a frayed or fringed appearance.
 The fibres in the fringes are often referred to as bristles.
 The bristles of a baleen plate form a tangle with the bristles of other plates.
 As a result, a hairy mat is produced.
 This mat traps plankton.

-A person looking at a whale's baleen from the side may see a neat, orderly arrangement of plates that looks rather like a giant comb (assuming the whale's mouth is partially open).
+A person looking at a whale's baleen from the side may see a neat, orderly arrangement of plates that looks rather like a giant comb (assuming the animal's mouth is partially open).
 This is shown in the video below.
 If the person is lucky enough to view the open mouth from the front, they may be able to see the long tangles of bristles on the inner edges of the baleen plates.

 The colour of the baleen, size of the plates, and texture and length of the bristles is different in different whales.
 Bowhead whales have very long bristles.